mathewsjoyy/CMP2804M-TSE-Project/README.md

 # CMP2804M-TSE-Project (GROUP 10)

-Repository to hold the data analytics project undertaken in the Team Software Engineering module at the University of Lincoln
+Repository to hold the data analytics project undertaken in the Team-Software Engineering module at the University of Lincoln

 ## Contributors

 The people who contributed to this project are:

 - Mathews Joy
 - Alfie Newton
 - Kyle Merrall